Covid-19 Restrictions and Guidance on Volunteering

 - Please email email@example.com for more information and we will provide you with relevant documentation.
 For more information please visit: France – Attestation de déplacement et de voyage.

 On the ground in France:

 - Lockdown restrictions having been lifted, no paperwork will be required for travel within national borders.

 - We recommend you download the TousAntiCovid app.
 It is the French equivalent of the NHS Covid-19 app and will give you up-to-date information in English.

-We are exempt from restrictions on social gatherings because we are providing voluntary services that can’t be provided from home.
-(Coronavirus: How to help safely – GOV.UK)
+- We are exempt from certain restrictions on social gatherings because we are providing voluntary services that can’t be provided from home.
+Please follow guidance on Volunteering during Coronavirus.